-How to Stop Thinking Obsessive Thoughts
+How to Stop Obsessive Thoughts Starts With Understanding Them

-They can disrupt daily activities and make it hard for your child to focus on schoolwork or enjoy social interactions.
 On average, people experience over 6,000 thoughts each day, some of which can be distressing and intrusive.
 The primary issue isn't the obsessive thoughts themselves but the negative reactions they provoke, leading to distress, avoidance, and ritualistic behaviors.

 These thoughts can be extremely distressing and distracting, making it challenging to focus on anything else.
 This can lead to unhealthy coping mechanisms such as: